os-chip-design/chip-design-intro/lab_03.md

 ```

-## Advanced Stuff
+## Advanced Lab

  * Run your test bench on the post synthesis Verilog
-   - one from OpenLane2
+   - the one from OpenLane2
-   - one from Tiny Tapeout
+   - the one from Tiny Tapeout